biohackathon-japan/bh23-BE-MachineLearning/paper/paper.md

 ## Preparation of Learning Dataset
 The learning data comprised of genomic sequence information ±20bp surrounding the points where C to T (U) substitutions occurred in the samples transfected with BE4-rAPOBEC1 (Positive) and nCas9 (Negative).
 The data, variant-called by PiCTURE, from biological replicates 1 and 2 were utilized respectively, with a total of 87,018 (replicate 1) and 88,160 (replicate 2) for Positive data, and 24,314 (replicate 1) and 21,870 (replicate 2) for Negative data.
 For BE4-rAPOBEC1 (Positive), the sites that overlapped with the nCas9 (Negative) data in terms of sequence were excluded from the Positive data.
-Consequently, the sequence information of XXX sites surrounding the sites where C to T (U) substitutions occurred in BE4-rAPOBEC1 and XXX sites in nCas9 were used as learning data.
+Consequently, the sequence information of 145,546 sites surrounding the sites where C to T (U) substitutions occurred in BE4-rAPOBEC1 and 34,405 sites in nCas9 were used as learning data.
 On the other hand, for the test data, we used 86,517 cases for BE4-rAPOBEC1 and 23,568 cases for nCas9.

 ## Training and Validation